 - The travel pillow features 360° neck and head support

-- The cover comes in a variety of colors and patterns
+- The fabric cover is removable and machine washable; cover is offered in a variety of colors and patterns

 - Features a pocket for media player

-- Comes with travel case and foam earplugs
+- Comes with a travel case and a pair of foam earplugs

 When I placed it around my neck, I immediately felt engulfed by the solid memory foam core, the raised side supports on the pillow touched the bottom of my earlobes and traced my cheekbones.
 The Evolution pillow looked bigger on my neck in comparison to the people in the photos on the packaging, even though I’m 5’7” – not that petite!